 - Massachusetts Institute of Technology in litigation with Alnylam, Inc. and the Max Planck Institute concerning ownership and prosecution of the Tuschl patent portfolio, seminal patents directed to technology related to the development of RNAi therapeutics.
 Alnylam and Max Planck filed suit in the District of Massachusetts in 2009.
 The case was settled on favorable terms.
 (Lead counsel)

 - Massachusetts Institute of Technology and Children’s Medical Center (Boston) in patent litigation against Shire Regenerative Medicine concerning Shire’s Dermagraft product.
 Secured a favorable disposition at the district court and successfully defended the matter on appeal to the Federal Circuit.
-(Lead and appellate counsel)
+(Lead and Appellate Counsel)

 Areas of Practice